| 16 : 30 – 4 October 2017 |

 A large translucent box, 60X50X12 m in size stands out as a fundamental element of the entire structure.
 Steel grid of pillars and beams form the structure of the pavilion facades and trusses have helped to provide enormous roof span.

 The swimming pool area has wide angled beams all over its roof.
 The remainder of the structure is in reinforced concrete.
+The all-white painted building represents a striking addition to the existing campus for sure!

 The basement floor houses the swimming pools